lucilejones/fullstack-knowledge-base/Angular/directives.md

 # Directives
+A directive is how we give instructions to the DOM to control certain elements in Angular

-attribute directives - sit on elements, just like attributes; change properties of the DOM -look like a normal HTML attribute, possibly with databinding or event binding -only affect/ change the element they're added to
+attribute directives - sit on elements, just like attributes; change properties of the DOM -look like a normal HTML attribute, possibly with databinding or event binding -only affect/ change the element they're added to -built-in attribut directives: ngClass, ngStyle, ngModel

-structural directives - they also change the structure of the DOM; potentially remove a whole element -look like a normal HTML attribute, but have a leading * (for desugaring) -affect a whole aread in the DOM (elements get added/ removed)
+structural directives - they also change the structure of the DOM; potentially remove a whole element -look like a normal HTML attribute, but have a leading * (for desugaring) -affect a whole area in the DOM (elements get added/ removed) -built-in structural directives: ngIf, ngFor, ngSwitch

 # ngFor and ngIf recap
 *ngFor="let number of numbers"